What is Your McAfee Subscription Has Expired scam?

 |Removal||Your McAfee Subscription Has Expired removal guide|

-Remove Your McAfee Subscription Has Expired POP-UPS caused by push notifications
+Remove Your McAfee Subscription Has Expired pop-ups (spam push notifications)

 - Click the Menu button (three dots) on the top right hand corner of the Chrome window